ngmacha/ft232h_to_digilent_fpga_programmer/README.md

 ![](images/cjmcu_debugger.jpg)

-The Digilent JTag uses FTDI chips, but its configuration EEPROM contains secrete data needed to be recoginzed by Xilinx ISE/Vivado.
-For patch dongle you will need linux (testen on Ubuntu 20.04), but the patched FTDI doggle also works on Windows.
+The Digilent JTAG uses FTDI chips, but its configuration EEPROM contains data needed to be recoginzed by Xilinx ISE/Vivado.
+For patch dongle you will need GNU Linux, but the patched FT232H doggle also works on Windows.
 The schematic below is for the Adafruit FT232H debugger.
 By flashing the EEPROM I marked, we will make Vivado see the CJMCU Debugger as Digilent HS2.

 ![](images/components_ft232sch.png)